ADA Facebook Pet Friendly EHO

 Multi generational women, grandmother, mother, child, smiling.

-Adult children are often faced with the task of talking to an aging parent or family member about getting older, preparing for the future, needing assistance and leaving their home.
-It’s not always comfortable, but it’s an important conversation to have before it becomes a necessity.
-Use these tips from Highpoint at Cape Coral to open the lines of communication and start having conversations about the future.
+Talking to an aging parent or family member about getting older, their plans for the future, needing assistance with daily activities or even where to live, isn’t an easy conversation.
+Although it may be uncomfortable, it’s a necessary conversation to have before an emergency occurs.
+Here are a few tips from Highpoint at Cape Coral to open the lines of communication and start having conversations about their future.

 How To Approach The Next Transition

-2. Plan a time to talk and make your loved one aware of your concerns ahead of time so they won’t feel blindsided by the conversation and can put together their ideas.
-Let any siblings and other family members know about your planned discussion so they’ll feel included if they aren’t able to be present.
+2. Plan a time to talk.
+Make sure your loved one is aware of your concerns ahead of time so they won’t feel blindsided by the conversation and can put together their own ideas.
+Let any siblings and other family members know about your planned discussion so they’ll feel included if they can’t be present.

 3. Educate yourself on different options in senior living.
-You’ll find a range of options out there – everything from independent living and in-home care to assisted living and continuing care.
-If you’re realistic about the amount of help your loved one truly needs, you’ll ensure they end up with the proper level of care.
+You’ll find a range of options available, from independent living and in-home care to assisted living and continuing care.
+If you’re realistic about the amount of help your loved one needs, you’ll ensure they end up with the right level of care.

-4. Try to talk in person if possible, and choose a time when you’re both well-rested and can talk without interruption.
-Consider a neutral site outside of your loved one’s home and even the possibility of involving an outside person who’s close to the family, such as an attorney, physician, minister or friend.
+4. Try to talk in person.
+If possible, choose a time when you’re both well-rested and can speak without interruption.
+Consider a neutral site outside of your loved one’s home and possibly include a person who’s close to the family, such as an attorney, physician, minister or friend.

-5. Ask questions, choosing words that are supportive and non-confrontational.
+5. Ask questions.
+Choose words that are supportive and non-confrontational.
 Be respectful and empathetic to let them know you care about their ideas for their future.
 Use open-ended questions such as:

-6. Listen closely to their responses and assure them that you are their partner in addressing certain needs or issues in their life.
+6. Listen closely to their responses.
+Assure them that you are their partner in addressing specific needs or issues in their life.
 Make sure you are hearing their complete answer before offering your opinion or advice.
-If the conversation gets too emotional, stop and resume at a later time.
+If the conversation gets too emotional, stop and resume it at a later time.

 7. Continue the conversation.
 This process may take some time.
-As long as you aren’t facing an emergent health issue or major safety risk, you can plan for future discussions in order to develop a mutually agreeable plan.
+As long as you aren’t facing an emergent health issue or significant safety risk, you can plan for future discussions to develop a mutually agreeable plan.

-By having this conversation sooner rather than later, you’ll be more easily able to understand your loved one’s hopes and desires for aging – and therefore better able to help them navigate through life’s transitions.
+By having this conversation sooner rather than later, you’ll be more easily able to understand your loved one’s hopes and desires for aging, and be better able to help them navigate through life’s transitions.
 Contact us if you have additional questions or would like more information about Highpoint at Cape Coral.

 Ready to learn more?